-.
+Retreat Module One: Container Setting.
 The people involved in the board retreat are the board members and the director.
 They will be discussed in parts during the end of the board meetings.
 The topics that will be discussed are self-assessment for the board and themselves, where you are in how our board functions and the qualities that exemplary leaders possess, the board will make a board mission apart from the school mission with a value sort, importance of trust, feedback, and strategic plan with short and long term goals.